Batangas: Transportation

+The spur line of the Philippine National Railways used to function in the province until 1986.

 Roads

 Batangas has a total of 556 km of national roads, mostly paved.
 The Southern Tagalog Arterial Road (STAR Tollway, officially numbered E2), Maharlika Highway (N1 and AH26) and Jose P. Laurel Highway (N4) forms the highway backbone of the province, and a network of secondary and tertiary national roads links most of the municipalities.
 The provincial government maintains a network of provincial roads to supplement the national roads and connect municipalities and barangays not connected directly to the main highway network.

 Batangas Laguna Tayabas Bus Company Incorporated (BLTBCo.) is one of the oldest bus transport companies in the Philippines has routes within Southern Tagalog region.
 The company has historical roots in Batangas and has been founded in 1918.
 At present, the routes have been incorporated with Del Monte Land Transport Bus Company (DLTBCo).

-The Cavite-Tagaytay-Batangas (CTBEX) is a proposed expressway from the municipality of Silang, Cavite up to the town of Nasugbu.
-CTBEX is to connect with the Cavite–Laguna Expressway (CALAEX).
-Once opened, this will provide motorists a faster route to the resort towns of Nasugbu, Lian and Calatagan in the western part of the province.
+The Cavite–Batangas Expressway (CBEX) is a proposed expressway from the municipality of Silang, Cavite up to the town of Nasugbu.
+CBEX is to connect with the Cavite–Laguna Expressway (CALAEX).